First American Financial (FAF) Total Non-Current Liabilities (2016 - 2018)

 - First American Financial's Total Non-Current Liabilities rose 1306.29% to $6.7 billion in Q4 2018 from the same period last year, while for Dec 2018 it was $6.7 billion, marking a year-over-year increase of 1306.29%.
 This contributed to the annual value of $6.7 billion for FY2018, which is 1306.29% up from last year.

-- Per First American Financial's latest filing, its Total Non-Current Liabilities stood at $6.7 billion for Q4 2018, which was up 1306.29% from $6.0 billion recorded in Q4 2017.
+- Latest data reveals that First American Financial reported Total Non-Current Liabilities of $6.7 billion as of Q4 2018, which was up 1306.29% from $6.0 billion recorded in Q4 2017.

-- In the past 5 years, First American Financial's Total Non-Current Liabilities registered a high of $6.7 billion during Q4 2018, and its lowest value of $4.9 billion during Q4 2014.
+- First American Financial's Total Non-Current Liabilities' 5-year high stood at $6.7 billion during Q4 2018, with a 5-year trough of $4.9 billion in Q4 2014.

 - Over the past 5 years, First American Financial's median Total Non-Current Liabilities value was $5.7 billion (recorded in 2016), while the average stood at $5.7 billion.

-- Its Total Non-Current Liabilities has fluctuated over the past 5 years, first skyrocketed by 2609.24% in 2014, then surged by 500.2% in 2017.
+- Per our database at Business Quant, First American Financial's Total Non-Current Liabilities skyrocketed by 2609.24% in 2014 and then surged by 500.2% in 2017.

-- Quarter analysis of 5 years shows First American Financial's Total Non-Current Liabilities stood at $4.9 billion in 2014, then rose by 7.7% to $5.3 billion in 2015, then grew by 7.03% to $5.7 billion in 2016, then rose by 5.0% to $6.0 billion in 2017, then grew by 13.06% to $6.7 billion in 2018.
+- First American Financial's Total Non-Current Liabilities (Quarter) stood at $4.9 billion in 2014, then rose by 7.7% to $5.3 billion in 2015, then grew by 7.03% to $5.7 billion in 2016, then rose by 5.0% to $6.0 billion in 2017, then grew by 13.06% to $6.7 billion in 2018.

-- Its last three reported values are $6.7 billion in Q4 2018, $6.0 billion for Q4 2017, and $5.7 billion during Q4 2016.
+- Its Total Non-Current Liabilities was $6.7 billion in Q4 2018, compared to $6.0 billion in Q4 2017 and $5.7 billion in Q4 2016.